Etiology of Peripheral Arterial Disease

 Arterial occlusive disease occasionally affects the arms, epecially the left proximal subclavian artery, causing arm fatigue with exercise and occasionally embolization to the hands.

 Diagnosis is confirmed by noninvasive testing.
-First, bilateral arm and ankle systolic BP is measured; because ankle pulses may be difficult to palpate, a Doppler probe may be placed over the dorsalis pedis or posterior tibial arteries.
+First, bilateral arm and ankle systolic blood pressure (BP) is measured; because ankle pulses may be difficult to palpate, a Doppler probe may be placed over the dorsalis pedis or posterior tibial arteries.
 Doppler ultrasonography is often used, because pressure gradients and pulse volume waveforms can help distinguish isolated aortoiliac PAD from femoropopliteal PAD and below-the-knee PAD.

 Angiography provides details of the location and extent of arterial stenoses or occlusion; it is a prerequisite for surgical correction or percutaneous transluminal angioplasty (PTA).
 It is not a substitute for noninvasive testing because it provides no information about the functional significance of abnormal findings.
 Magnetic resonance angiography and CT angiography are noninvasive tests that may eventually supplant contrast angiography.

-Exercise—35 to 50 min of treadmill or track walking in an exercise-rest-exercise pattern 3 to 4 times/wk—is an important but underused treatment.
+Exercise—35 to 50 minutes of treadmill or track walking in an exercise-rest-exercise pattern 3 to 4 times a week—is an important but underused treatment.
 Supervised exercise programs are probably superior to unsupervised programs.
 Exercise can increase symptom-free walking distance and improve quality of life.
-Mechanisms probably include increased collateral circulation, improved endothelial function with microvascular vasodilation, decreased blood viscosity, improved RBC filterability, decreased ischemia-induced inflammation, and improved O 2 extraction.
+Mechanisms probably include increased collateral circulation, improved endothelial function with microvascular vasodilation, decreased blood viscosity, improved red blood cell filterability, decreased ischemia-induced inflammation, and improved oxygen extraction.

 Patients are advised to keep the legs below heart level.
 For pain relief at night, the head of the bed can be elevated about 10 to 15 cm (4 to 6 inches) to improve blood flow to the feet.